 - The tour starts from Leh and ends at Leh, a small town of replenishing nature and vibrant markets, local places etc.

 About the Destination:

 The crown of India is beautified by Ladakh, the land of high passes, situated in the picturesque state of Jammu and Kashmir.
 Regarded as an exotic tourist destination, it is a land filled with breath-taking natural beauty and mystique.

 As a destination, Ladakh is replete with every sight imaginable; from sapphire blue lakes to jade green meadows and even dry and arid grasslands serve to make this land of extremes a must-go destination on every traveler's bucket list, and that is the very reason that no one should ever miss the chance of visiting this Paradise.
-That is why this tour is here to bring everyone on an equal pedestal by bringing together women of a different metal and organizing a women-only tour to the land of high passes, Ladakh
+That is why this Ladakh tour package is here to bring everyone on an equal pedestal by bringing together women of a different metal and organizing a women-only trip to Ladakh.

 About the Activity:

 Treat yourself to 6 nights 7 days of mystery with the women-only tour to Ladakh.
 Start your trip from the charming town of Leh, which will woo you with its quaint markets and charming palaces.
 Visit the beautiful Sham valley and the ancient monasteries.

 Take a trip down to enchanting Nubra valley and visit the famous Diskit Monastery and the Hall of Fame, to experience local culture at its best.